Head Softball Coach

 Kieff’s ties around the state will be crucial in allowing him to recruit some of the best softball players in the area and the state to play softball at Dakota Wesleyan.
 Kieff also has ties to Mitchell as his wife, Mary, is a Mitchell native and his mother-in-law, Marjorie, graduated from the DWU nursing program, lives in Mitchell and is an avid Tiger fan.

-Kieff currently lives in Sioux Falls with his wife, and they have two grown children and one grandchild.
+Kieff currently lives in Sioux Falls with his wife, Mary, and they have two grown children and one grandchild.

 Assistant Softball Coach